PGallagher69/iothubs_with_raspberry_pi/03_check_code_running/README.md

-# Connecting to the Raspberry Pi #
+# 03 - Check the Code is Running #

 - Still in PuTTY… Make sure you’re in the “share/NottsDevIoTHub” Directory;